Skip to content

 Reply

-4. Jake Watson
+6. Jake Watson says:

 Have you tried the elastic belt with this basket?
 Trying to decide which belt to go with.
 Their website says they offer it with standard belt or elastic (for a little extra money) for comfort after many requests.
 I’m concerned the elastic will wear out and be loose over time.